K - Type of keysV - Type of values@Evolving public interface KStream<K,V>

 an internally generated name, and "-repartition" is a fixed suffix.

-You can retrieve all generated internal topic names via Topology.describe()
+You can retrieve all generated internal topic names via Topology.describe().

 All data of this stream will be redistributed through the repartitioning topic by writing all records to it,

-and rereading all records from it, such that the resulting KGroupedStream
+and rereading all records from it, such that the resulting KGroupedStream is partitioned on the new key.

-This operation is equivalent to calling selectKey(KeyValueMapper)
+This operation is equivalent to calling selectKey(KeyValueMapper) followed by groupByKey().

-If the key type is changed, it is recommended to use groupBy(KeyValueMapper, Serialized)
+If the key type is changed, it is recommended to use groupBy(KeyValueMapper, Serialized) instead.

-s as specified by Serialized
+and Serdes as specified by Serialized.

 Grouping a stream on the record key is required before an aggregation operator can be applied to the data

-(cf. KGroupedStream
+(cf. KGroupedStream).

-selects a new key (which should be of the same type) while preserving the original values.
+The KeyValueMapper selects a new key (which should be of the same type) while preserving the original values.

-the record will not be included in the resulting KGroupedStream
+If the new record key is null the record will not be included in the resulting KGroupedStream.

 Because a new key is selected, an internal repartitioning topic will be created in Kafka.